bkoprucu/jekyll4test/_posts/2023-12-06-JVM-Stack-Memory.md

 hide: [related]
 ---

-## The effect of -Xss JVM option, and a potential JVM bug
+## The effect of -Xss JVM option, and inefficient memory allocation on MacOS

 The default JVM stack size, which is known to be 1024 KB, seems wasteful for many applications.